intersystems-ib/workshop-smart-data-fabric/README.md

 * In the method, we will call interoperability components.
 For that you need to start your call instatiating a Business Service that will init the interoperability context.
 * We will instantiate [TelegramFromService](sdf.connectors.interop.bs.TelegramFromService) business service.
 It will simply send a message to our Telegram business operation.

-# Enabling FHIR using FHIR Facade Architecture
+# Enabling FHIR using FHIR Façade Architecture

 HL7 FHIR (Fast Healthcare Interoperability Resources) has become the top standard for the exchange of patient data across healthcare systems.

 However, not all applications can be completely re-written to exchange data using the FHIR standard, and facilities may not be able to deploy a *full FHIR repository*.

-You can use InterSystems IRIS For Health to to create an architecture that acts as a facade for a FHIR repository, allowing you to avoid complete rework while reaping the benefits of using FHIR data in your existing applications.
+You can use InterSystems IRIS For Health to to create an architecture that acts as a façade for a FHIR repository, allowing you to avoid complete rework while reaping the benefits of using FHIR data in your existing applications.

-You can find more information in [FHIR Facade Architecture Overview](https://learning.intersystems.com/course/view.php?id=2137).
+You can find more information in [FHIR Façade Architecture Overview](https://learning.intersystems.com/course/view.php?id=2137).

 Let's say that you want to implement an architecture that enables FHIR for our classes in `sdf.data.*` package.

-You will now implement a FHIR Facade.
+You will now implement a FHIR Façade.

 ## Create a FHIR Server
-You will now create a FHIR Server and use your own InteractionsStrategy that implements a FHIR Facade on top of your `sdf.data.*` package:
+You will now create a FHIR Server and use your own InteractionsStrategy that implements a FHIR Façade on top of your `sdf.data.*` package:

 Create a FHIR server in Health > SDF > FHIR Configuration > Server Configuration > Add Endpoint
 * Core FHIR package: `hl7.fhir.r4.core@4.0.1`